tembo-io/website/blog/2023-07-05-tembo-manifesto/index.md

 Companies are hesitant to adopt new databases due to costs and complexity.
 The need to adapt to new architectures, configurations, and optimizations makes the transition value often negligible.
 Hence, costly Oracle instances remain in use for critical applications.

 Postgres, favored by DBAs and Data Engineers, is widely adopted for transactional systems.
-However, deploying and managing it is complicated.
+However, deploying and managing it is complicated beyond it's basic use case.

 To create a self-managed Postgres cluster, DBAs have to consider infrastructure, environment, security, data management, backups, and workload-specific tuning.
 Further, maintaining and scaling Postgres involves meeting high availability requirements, managing data storage, updating schemas, optimizing query performance, and managing failover protection and caching.

-## Market Gap

-Numerous solutions aim to ease deployment and management of self-managed Postgres.

-1. Some, like EnterpriseDB and CrunchyData, designed as Oracle replacements, target enterprises migrating from Oracle to Postgres for better cost-effectiveness, adaptability, and performance in complex environments.
-However, their focus on building Oracle-like capabilities resulted in proprietary versions of Postgres, limiting access to its rich ecosystem.
-2. The next wave, including Amazon Aurora and Google Alloy, modified native Postgres for enhanced performance and resilience.
-These turnkey, managed offerings handle infrastructure setup, patching, backup, failover, and high availability.
-They provide power and scale but can be expensive, complicated to migrate to, and have limited plugin compatibility due to their divergence from actual Postgres.
-3. Another approach, exemplified by Supabase and Heroku, intends to replace 'backend as a service' (BaaS) platforms like Firebase with more scalable, performance-oriented solutions.
-BaaS platforms simplify backend services, but their scalability struggles have forced developers to traditional databases like Postgres.
-Supabase and similar platforms build on the features of Firebase, designed for enterprise-scale, security, and rapid deployment.
-However, their focus on building atop databases rather than the databases themselves often omits full Postgres capabilities required by many deployments.
+Lastly, extensions exist to support additional functionality in Postgres but they are hard to discover, evaluate, certify and deploy.

 ## Our Vision

-Many developers aren't served by current commercial Postgres solutions due to migration costs, reliance on open-source ecosystem, mismatched needs, complexity, and a lack of developer-first focus.
+Many developers aren't served by current commercial Postgres solutions due to migration costs, restrictions on the open-source ecosystem, complexity, and a lack of developer-first and use-case first focus.

 Tembo aims to enhance developers' Postgres experience by allowing full functionality, including custom extensions, and promoting developer-first workflows.
 It simplifies deploying Postgres with a virtualized runtime experience, enabling one-click migrations and access to the Postgres ecosystem.